Turning point principle for stability of viscous gaseous stars: Nonlinear stability under the spherically symmetric perturbation

 For more general equation of states with $\gamma_{1}\in\left( \frac{4} {3},2\right) $, the non-rotating stars are linearly stable up to the first maximum of the total mass by the turning point principle.
-Thus, we have the asymptotic stability for non-rotating stars with center density up to the first maximum point of the mass.
+Thus, Theorem \ref{thm:asymptotic sta} implies the asymptotic stability of the non-rotating stars with center density up to the first maximum point of the mass.